bag3318/Madagascar-Website/README.md

 ## Description

-> This web app is a project for history focused on Nationalism and Imperialism in Madagascar
+<span>This web app is a project for history focused on Nationalism and Imperialism in Madagascar</span>

 ## Features